 A Kansas foreign LLC is an LLC that was not formed in Kansas but wants to conduct business there.
-Foreign LLCs looking to do business in Kansas need to file an Application for Registration of Foreign Covered Entity and pay a $165 filing fee ($185 if filing by fax) to the Secretary of State.
+Foreign LLCs looking to do business in Kansas need to file an Application for Registration of Foreign Covered Entity and pay the $165 state filing fee ($185 if filing by fax) to the Secretary of State.
 Kansas law doesn’t explicitly define what it considers to be doing business.
 However, your LLC will generally need to register as a foreign LLC in Kansas if it has employees, owns or leases property, sells retail items or performs services for customers in Kansas.

 Ready to Register A Foreign LLC in Kansas?GET STARTED

 How To Register a Foreign LLC in Kansas

 To register a foreign LLC in Kansas, you must file an Application for Registration of Foreign Covered Entity with the Kansas Secretary of State.
 You can submit this document by mail, fax, or in person.
 The application costs $165 to file.
 (Add $20 if filing by fax.)
 Our guide to registering a foreign LLC in Kansas will make the process painless.

 One of your first items of business is to appoint a Kansas registered agent.
 They’ll need a street address in Kansas, and they must be available during business hours to accept service of process (legal documents) on behalf of your business.

 Can I be the registered agent for my Kansas foreign LLC?

 You can, but you’ll need to actually live in Kansas and have a street address there.
 Your registered agent can be a friend, family member, or employee, but your best option is to hire a professional registered agent service.